How many ways can you collect payment for your gift baskets? These six methods are crucial for success. Repeat after me

 Months ago, while visiting a Goodwill retail store, a manager announced on the intercom that the store’s credit card processing was temporarily offline.
 Anyone purchasing merchandise had to pay by cash or check.

 Goodwill can get away with that.
-It’s a big organization, and who is going to turn down buying decent, low-cost merchandise that helps an organization with job training and employment?
+It’s a big organization.
+What shopper will turn down buying low-cost merchandise that helps an organization with job training and employment?

 A multi-chained store can have a temporary glitch in their payment system.

 The guideline to earn money to start your business is here.
 That’s the first step.
 When people buy your gift baskets, you decide how to accept payment.
-The bottom line is that you must make smart choices to accept as many types of payment as possible.
+That’s the second step.
+You must make smart choices to accept as many types of payment as possible.
 There are exceptions, but be ready for:

 - Credit card